 In the next stanza of ‘Material’, the speaker explains how her mother often kept hankies up the sleeves of her sweaters.
 They were embarrassing to her, but always ready in case her mother needed them, or she did.
 In the old days, they were made of lace and embroidered with a “V for Viv”.
 This is a very personal piece of information that makes the story feel real and allows the reader to easily imagine this woman and her love of handkerchiefs.

 The speaker elaborates on her mother’s love for hankies in the next lines.
-It felt to her that more often than not there was more than one of those “hankies” in her mother’s sleeves.
+It felt to her that more often than not there were more than one of those “hankies” in her mother’s sleeves.
 They’d fall out in groups, as if, using personification, they were mating up there.
 In another humorous section of the poem the speaker wonders if they could be having children and “raising little squares” in her mother’s sleeves.

 The phrase “little squares” is amusing, as it refers to the shape of a handkerchief.
 But, it also suggests something stolid or immovable, just as one might refer to a human being as “square”.
 This is might go back to the traditional aspects of the handkerchief and those who carry them.
 They are old fashioned, and perhaps to the speaker, in some ways, “square”.

 The speaker draws a line between her mother and herself in the third stanza by saying that her mother “bought her own” but the speaker never needed to.
 She always received them as gifts from her “distant aunts”.
 They’d come in “boxed sets, with transparent covers” as they were presents of the utmost value.
 In the fourth and fifth lines, she describes with the words “ponce” and “naffest” her general dictate for these gifts.
-They weren’t special to her as they were to her mother.
+They weren’t as special to her as they were to her mother.
 She found them lacking in taste and style and harkening back to a time she didn’t really care to celebrate.

 The second half of the stanza describes how it wasn’t just her that got these handkerchiefs as gifts, her brothers did as well.
-They were separated by style, with her bothers getting the “serious, and grey” ones.
+They were separated by style, with her brothers getting the “serious, and grey” ones.
 They were always larger as well as if, she adds amusingly, “like they had more snot”.
 This alludes to the general absurdity of the gift, at least in her eyes.
 It is easy to imagine this speaker, who has been depicting her youth from a child’s perspective, rolling her eyes at yet another selection of handkerchiefs.

 The traditionalism that the speaker associates with the handkerchiefs is expanded in the next stanza of ‘Material’.
 She states that those who were unable to give up the traditions associated with handkerchiefs are the reason that “department stores” closed.
 People no longer wanted to spend time buying something at a store they could get for cheaper at a “late-night garage”.